Chapter 21 : Why So Sirius

 “They said they hope I’m all right, and that they’re fine, although obviously shaken up… they’re currently out of the country, and worried they’re being tracked, but they might be back by the end of the summer!”

 Another owl drifted in, and at first I thought it might be another letter for Mandy, but then I realised it was Nathan’s owl, Bellona.
 I hastily grabbed the letter off her leg and she swooped out the window again.
-Aquilo, who had found us again a few days ago and was now back in his cage, clicked his beak in annoyance.
-He was so stupid – just because I’d received a letter didn’t mean that he deserved Owl Treats, although he seemed to think so despite the fact that he had not been the one delivering the letter.
+Mercury, who had found us again a few days ago and was now back in his cage, clicked his beak in annoyance.
+Apparently, according to Mercury, just because I’d received a letter meant that he deserved Owl Treats, despite the fact that he had not been the one delivering the letter.
 I distractedly threw an Owl Treat at his cage as I unrolled Nathan’s letter.
 I didn’t really know what to expect when I started reading, but I couldn’t even get through the whole thing.

 I don’t know where you are, but I hope you’re doing well.
 I miss having you around.
-I’m so sorry you got kicked out of the house, I reckon Dad regrets it but he won’t say so.
+I’m so sorry you got kicked out of the house, I reckon Dad feels awful about it.
 He’s been really quiet and sad lately.
 But you have to understand this is what I’ve decided to do, and of course I haven’t been killing anyone like you accused me of, I can’t believe you’d suggest something like that.
 I’m proud of the work I’m doing to get wizards the respect they deserve and I wish you could see that. . . blah, blah.
 It went on for another paragraph or so, but I didn’t bother with it.
 I crumpled the letter and threw it across the room.

 “Only another month and a half,” said Mandy, noticing me.
 “Then we’re back at Hogwarts where everything is normal again.”